footfish/numan/README.md

 - add/remove call for users
 - add/remove users command

 ## Installation
-This installation uses go modules so does not need to be in your $GOPATH (of course you will need go installed to compile)
+This installation uses Go modules so should not installed in your $GOPATH (of course you will need Go installed to compile)

 ```
 $ git clone https://github.com/footfish/numan